ysyk2021/the-science-of-motivation-harnessing-the-secrets-of-achieving-your-goals-and-dreams-with-proven/src/chapter-7-3.md

-# The Benefits of Addressing Barriers to Motivation for Improved Resilience and Success

 In our journey towards achieving our goals and dreams, we often encounter various barriers that can hinder our motivation.
 These barriers could be internal, such as self-doubt or procrastination, or external, such as lack of resources or support.
 However, addressing these barriers is crucial for improving resilience and increasing the likelihood of success.
 In this chapter, we will explore the benefits of addressing barriers to motivation for improved resilience and success.